lifthrasiir/rustlog/content/why-large.md

 * Those starting with `jemalloc_` and `je_`.
 These are names from [jemalloc](http://www.canonware.com/jemalloc/), a high-performance memory allocator.
 So that’s what Rust uses for the memory management, in place of classic `malloc`/`free`.
 It is not a small library however, and we don’t do the dynamic allocation by ourselves anyway.

 * Those starting with `backtrace_` and `DW_`.
 These are yet another names from libbacktrace, a library to produce stack trace.
 Rust uses it to print a helpful backtrace on panic (available with `RUST_BACKTRACE=1` environment).
-We don’t panic however.
+We don’t panic ourselves however.

 * Those starting with `_ZN`.
 They are “mangled” names from Rust standard libraries.